 The Soviet leadership tried to slow down the changes in Czechoslovakia through a series of negotiations, during which Dubček attempted to reassure the Soviets and the Warsaw Pact leaders that he was still friendly to Moscow, arguing that the reforms were an internal matter.

 Drawing from the experience of the Hungarian Revolution of 1956, during which the leaders had gone as far as withdrawing from the Warsaw Pact, Dubček hoped that the Kremlin would allow him a free hand in pursuing domestic reform as long as Czechoslovakia remained a faithful member of the Soviet bloc.

 Warsaw Pact invasion

-But on August 21, 1968, seven months after the election of Dubček, military forces from every Warsaw Pact member state invaded Czechoslovakia and crushed the Prague Spring.
+But on August 21, 1968, seven months after the election of Dubček, military forces from Warsaw Pact member states invaded Czechoslovakia and crushed the Prague Spring.
 Despite the fact that Alexander Dubček called upon his people not to resist, 137 Czechs and Slovaks were killed, and hundreds more were wounded during the invasion.